yiqun-wang/LPS/README.md

 [Project Page](http://www.nlpr.ia.ac.cn/ivc/project/specmathcing/)

-Please consider citing the above paper if you use the code/program (or part of it).
+Please consider citing the above paper if this code/program (or part of it) benefits your project.

 ## Usage